C-D-Lewis/pebble-dev/README.md

 ## To Do

-- [x] Fix build in GitHub Actions
+- [x] Fix build in GitHub Actions.
-- [x] Finish importing all previous Pebble projects
+- [x] Finish importing all previous Pebble projects.
 - [x] Merge all Split Horizon editions into config.
 - [x] Migrate all custom config to Clay.
 - [x] Verify correct tick unit used to save power.
-- [ ] Menu icons for all current watchfaces and watchapps
+- [ ] Menu icons for all current watchfaces and watchapps.
 - [ ] Rebuild and publish supported libraries with new SDK.
+- [ ] Upgrade more for Emery.